pwncollege/linux-luminarium/commands/cat-absolute/DESCRIPTION.md

 ...
 ```

-In this directory, I will not copy it to your home directory, but I will make it readable.
+In this challenge, I will not copy it to your home directory, but I will make it readable.
 You can read it with `cat` at its absolute path: `/flag`.

 ----